Greece eyes extension of rescue loans, more bond issues

 Athens will also propose lowering the interest rate on the rescue loans it has bilaterally received from euro zone countries, or alternatively switching them to fixed-rate from floating-rate, the official said.

-The so-called GLF loans are worth 52.9 billion euros (43.46 billion pounds) and euro zone countries are charging Greece three-month Euribor plus 150 basis points for them.
+The so-called GLF loans are worth 52.9 billion euros and euro zone countries are charging Greece three-month Euribor plus 150 basis points for them.
 Greece has obtained a total 237 billion euros in two EU/IMF bailouts since 2010.

 FOOD HANDOUTS